Comparisons

 Best human evidence: NR (Tru Niagen).
 Multiple replicated human RCTs showing blood NAD+ elevation.

 Potential tissue advantages: NMN (sublingual).
-Specific transporter (Slc12a8) in skeletal muscle may give NMN preferential uptake in muscle tissue.
+A specific transporter (Slc12a8) in skeletal muscle may give NMN preferential uptake in muscle tissue.

 Best value: NR at equivalent NAD+ elevation.
-NMN requires 1.5x the dose (by molecular weight) to match NR's NAD+ elevation, making it more expensive per unit effect.
+By molecular weight, NMN requires a somewhat higher dose to match NR's NAD+ elevation, making it more expensive per unit of effect.

 Our recommendation: Start with NR (Tru Niagen 300mg) if evidence is your priority.
-Switch to sublingual NMN if you're specifically targeting muscle function and want to test the tissue advantage hypothesis.
+Consider sublingual NMN if you're specifically targeting muscle function and want to test the tissue-advantage hypothesis.

 The Biochemistry: How They Differ